Punk rock in California: 1980–1984

-In the early 1980s in California, hardcore was the dominant form of punk and aggressive music.
+By the early 1980s, hardcore was the dominant form of punk music in California.
 Notable hardcore bands active in that period included the Circle Jerks, Black Flag, the Adolescents, Minutemen, Descendents, T.S.O.L., China White, Agent Orange, the Vandals, Love Canal, Wasted Youth, Social Distortion, D.I., White Mice, Channel 3 (band), Dr. Know, the Mentors and NOFX in Southern California, and the Dead Kennedys, Flipper, MDC, and Verbal Abuse in the San Francisco Bay Area.

-Though hardcore became dominant during this period, punk also began to diversify.
-Agent Orange had a noticeable hardcore party surf rock influence, while the Angry Samoans were strongly influenced by 1960s garage rock.
+Despite the dominance of hardcore during this period, punk also began to diversify.
+Agent Orange had a noticeable surf rock influence, while the Angry Samoans were strongly influenced by 1960s garage rock.
 Other bands such as the Joneses and Tex and the Horseheads became popular for playing a form of punk rock influenced by simple rock n roll without the ultra-fast beat of most hardcore bands.

 Black Flag, T.S.O.L., Fear, D.I., the Adolescents, Suicidal Tendencies, D.R.I. and others influenced later metal bands such as Anthrax, Slayer and Metallica.
 These hardcore bands also created a crossover sound: the genres of thrash and early metalcore grew out of this fusion.

 The hardcore scene, particularly in Los Angeles and Orange County, gained a reputation for violence at shows due to the formation of several hardcore punk gangs.
 The topic of violence at punk concerts was featured in episodes of the popular television shows CHiPs and Quincy, M.E., in which Los Angeles hardcore punks were depicted as being involved in murder and mayhem.
 In the early 1980s, punk concerts increasingly became sites of violent battles between police and concertgoers, particularly in Los Angeles, but also in San Francisco.
 Henry Rollins argued that, in his experience, the police caused far more problems than they solved at punk performances.
 At one point, Black Flag was in fact under heavy surveillance by police who were convinced that the band was the cover for a drug ring.

 Cities like Sacramento, Lake Tahoe and neighboring Reno, Nevada followed San Francisco and Los Angeles, creating their own underground hardcore scenes.
 Local promoter Stuart Katz brought punk rock to Sacramento in the early 1980s, starting off with shows in auditoriums at McKinley Park.
 Katz eventually opened Club Minimal in South Sacramento, booking early hardcore acts such as Black Flag, Circle Jerks, Flipper and Crucifix, as well as local bands.
 The police department soon shut down the club, but Katz led a 1960s style peaceful protest inside the lobby of City Hall, joined by more than a hundred punk rockers.
 The protest made the cover page of the Sacramento Union.